Advanced-Software-Engineering-Project/club-sign-up/README.md

 The application then store these information for the club to use.

 This was inpisred by the react comment box example from [the React tutorial](http://facebook.github.io/react/docs/tutorial.html).
-The technologies we used are html, javascript with React framework on the front end, and python with flask, postgres on the backend.
+The technologies we used are html, css, javascript with React framework on the front end, and python with flask, postgres on the backend.

 ## To use